 Meanwhile, predictive analytics platforms that help collect this data and then track and analyze patient outcomes will gain importance and help the industry transition from talking about the importance of SDOH data to leveraging the data to make changes that drive improvements.

-With the country firmly moving forward with value-based care, AI and other machine learning technologies, paired with data interoperability to bridge important information silos, will improve patient outcomes while driving operational efficiency to lower the overall cost of care.
+With rapid adoption of value-based care across the industry, AI and other machine learning technologies, paired with data interoperability to bridge important information silos, will improve patient outcomes while driving operational efficiency to lower the overall cost of care.
 By supporting healthcare providers with predictive machine learning models, clinicians will be able to more effectively forecast clinical events, like strokes, cancer, or heart attacks, and intervene early with personalized care and a superior patient experience.

 Despite excitement around the ideal of leveraging AI in healthcare, like so much in the healthcare industry, many of the most promising AI applications are segmented, with individual companies making progress toward addressing a single problem.
 What is lacking are more comprehensive tools.
 That need prompted Dr. Felix Matthews, a managing director and physician leader at Deloitte to predict an uptick in alliances between tech companies and healthcare organizations.